paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-57a-horseracing-integrity-and-safety.md

 (3) **Assessment and collection of fees by the Authority**

-  (A) CalculationIf a State racing commission does not elect to remit fees pursuant to paragraph (2) or withdraws its election under such paragraph, the Authority shall, not less frequently than monthly, calculate the applicable fee per racing start multiplied by the number of racing starts in the State during the preceding month.
+  (A) *Calculation* — If a State racing commission does not elect to remit fees pursuant to paragraph (2) or withdraws its election under such paragraph, the Authority shall, not less frequently than monthly, calculate the applicable fee per racing start multiplied by the number of racing starts in the State during the preceding month.

   (B) *Allocation* — The Authority shall allocate equitably the amount calculated under subparagraph (A) collected among covered persons involved with covered horseraces pursuant to such rules as the Authority may promulgate.